timgott/neon/article/Neon Integrals.md

 </div>

 Great!
-We can now build shapes out of arcs and lines[^nobezier].
+We can build shapes out of arcs and lines[^nobezier].

 [^nobezier]: It would also be nice to have [Bézier curves][bezier], but the computer cannot find the integral for them.